-Q: Do micronutrients matter on a Flexible Dieting plan?
+Q: Do micronutrients matter on a flexible dieting plan?

-A: Many people view Flexible Dieting as an excuse to disregard things like micronutrients and essential fatty acid intake.
+A: Many people view flexible dieting as an excuse to disregard things like micronutrients and essential fatty acid intake.
 Both of those are certainly vital components to proper health and performance.

 Q: How much water should I drink?

-A: No. No. No. This is not what Flexible Dieting claims at all.
-Drinking soft beverages that derive pretty much all of their calories from sugar (usually sucrose and fructose) is not going to have the same metabolic effects as eating an equivocal amount of carbohydrates from a whole grain, like brown rice.
+A: No. No. No. This is not what flexible dieting claims at all.
+Drinking soft beverages that derive pretty much all of their calories from sugar, usually sucrose and fructose, is not going to have the same metabolic effects as eating an equal amount of carbohydrates from whole grain, like brown rice.

 Q: How many calories are in each macronutrient?